2026 NFL Predictions Simulator FAQ

 What is the NFL Schedule Simulator?

 The NFL Schedule Simulator is a free, no-signup tool for predicting how the 2026 NFL season will play out.
 Pick every game of the 2026 NFL season and watch the division standings, AFC and NFC playoff picture, and the 14-team playoff bracket recompute instantly.
-Powered by live ESPN scores, so real-world results are always treated as authoritative and your picks fill in the rest.
+Completed real-world results are treated as authoritative, so your picks fill in the rest.

 How does the NFL playoff simulator work?

 Click a team logo on any game card to mark it as the winner.
-Standings recompute in real time using the full NFL tiebreaker procedure — head-to-head, division record, conference record, common games, strength of victory, strength of schedule.
+Standings recompute in real time using the major NFL-style tiebreaker steps: head-to-head, division record, conference record, common games, strength of victory, and strength of schedule.
 Then the simulator builds the 14-team playoff bracket (top seed bye, six wild-card matchups, divisional round, conference championships, Super Bowl) so you can see exactly how your picks change who is in, out, or on the bubble.

 Can I pick every game of the 2026-2027 NFL season?